markjmeyer/HFLMs/README.md

 # HFLMs
- Illustrations for "Advances in Estimation and Inference for HFLMs"
+ Illustrations for Meyer (2023), "Advances in Estimation and Inference for HFLMs."

+# Folder descriptions